Roy J. McDonald: Political career

 For 23 years, McDonald was Town and County Supervisor for the Town of Wilton, New York and in 1986, served a term as Chairman of the Saratoga County Board of Supervisors.
-His two grandsons have autism, and McDonald has been a leader regarding autism awareness, creating the Saratoga County Autism Council and sponsoring legislation.
+McDonald has been a leader regarding autism awareness, creating the Saratoga County Autism Council; his two grandsons are autistic.
 Before being elected to the New York State Senate in District 43 on November 4, 2008, McDonald had served in the New York State Assembly since 2002, representing the 100th and 112th Districts, respectively.
 During McDonald's tenure, Senate District 43 included all of Rensselaer County and part of Saratoga County.

-Sen. McDonald lost his bid for re-election to the Senate in 2012; he was defeated by Kathleen Marchione in a Republican primary.

 2011 same-sex marriage vote

+McDonald voted against same-sex marriage legislation in 2009.

+When same-sex marriage legislation was passed by the State Senate on June 24, 2011, McDonald voted "yes."
+McDonald was one of four Republican state senators to vote in favor of the bill in 2011.

-On June 16, 2011, McDonald spoke to the press on his intended support for New York State's upcoming vote on same-sex marriage.
-In response to the pressure he was receiving from other Republicans to vote against the measure, he is quoted as saying:
+On June 16, 2011, eight days prior to the Senate vote on same-sex marriage, McDonald spoke to the press about his intended support for the bill.
+In response to the pressure he was receiving from other Republicans to vote against the bill, he said:

 You get to the point where you evolve in your life where everything isn't black and white, good and bad, and you try to do the right thing.
 You might not like that.
 You might be very cynical about that.
 Well, fuck it, I don't care what you think.
 I'm trying to do the right thing.
 I'm tired of Republican-Democrat politics.
 They can take the job and shove it.
 I come from a blue-collar background.
 I'm trying to do the right thing, and that's where I'm going with this.

-When same-sex marriage legislation was passed by the Senate on June 24, 2011, Senator McDonald voted "yes."
-McDonald had previously voted "no" on same-sex marriage legislation in 2009.
-McDonald was one of four Republican state senators to vote in favor of the bill.

-Following his vote in favor of same-sex marriage, McDonald and the three other Republican senators who voted in favor of the bill saw a massive increase in fundraising, which included money generated from an event hosted by New York City Mayor Michael Bloomberg.
+Following his vote in favor of same-sex marriage, McDonald and the three other Republican senators who voted for the bill saw a massive increase in fundraising; this increase included money generated from an event hosted by New York City Mayor Michael Bloomberg.